We painted the fence and the trellis on three sides of the garden and it looked very striking when it was finished, showing up the plants well.

 I put in new light fittings throughout

-D. Dancey Builders plastered the room, moved a door and put up a lintel
+D. Dancey Builders plastered the room, moved a door and put up a lintel.
+I don't advise putting the oven on a workbench but it had to do.

 We cleaned, sanded, primed, undercoated and top coated the existing cupboard doors and Faith did the tiling here.